-Minari and Nomadland.
-Two movies currently earning all kinds of praise and pre-award season accolades that for me triggered diametrically opposing feelings and opinions.
+Minari and Nomadland are two movies currently earning all kinds of praise and pre-award season accolades that triggered in me diametrically opposing feelings.
 I hated Nomadland (only lasted 20 minutes before shutting it off), and I loved Minari (sat there staring into the closing credits just thinking about it all.)

 The movies share a similar theme: economic ruthlessness and the human condition.
 Here’s how they handle it:

-Nomadland – shot in cold grey and blue, and focusing super heavy on Frances McDormand’s disquieted facial expressions, pleads for sympathy toward, and the endorsement of those who’ve adopted transient vehicle-based lifestyles to get by in the wake of the recession.
+Nomadland, shot in cold grey and blue and focusing super heavy on Frances McDormand’s perennially disquieted facial expressions pleads for sympathy toward, and the endorsement of those who’ve adopted transient vehicle-based lifestyles to get by in the wake of the recession.

-Minari, on the other hand, celebrates the reality of a winter-spring-summer-fall weather cycle in all its technicolour splendour, and rejects the idea that outward forces can control inward decisions.
+Minari, on the other hand, celebrates the reality of a full colour, four season weather cycle and rejects the idea that outward forces commandeer inward decisions.

 Then we have Minari.
-This is a film where all the characters are actors, meaning: there isn’t one particular person who’s a celebrity portraying the sad and even sometimes pathetic, real-life people surrounding her.
-Minari is a movie about Korean immigrants who underestimate western life and associated capitalistic injustices but are relentlessly determined to sway unfavourable conditions toward their favour.
+This is a film where all the characters are actors, meaning: there isn’t one particular Frances McDormand celebrity portraying the sad and even sometimes pathetic, real-life people surrounding her as she carries out her role.

 Minari is the flip side of Nomadland for this reason: